Kadigan/esp8266-remote-power-reset-switch/README.md

 **If you decide to use relays instead** (to ensure maximum electrical separation) - that's also doable, but you'll want to use a driver like a ULN2003 or something similar (ULN2003 is rated at 500 mA per output; if your coil requires more, wire a pair of outputs per coil – it's as simple as shorting adjacent inputs together, and adjacent outputs together).
 ULN2003 has 7 of these drivers and comes equipped with the reverse diodes for spike dissipation, so it's a single-chip solution.
 Not sure if a pull-down is necessary in this situation (or even for this board).

-You can add a pin header to "pass through" your existing power/reset switches if you want to, regardless of the solution you pick.
+You can add a pin header to "pass-through" your existing power/reset switches if you want to, regardless of the solution you pick.
 It's what I did.

 I would also recommend *against* using D0 for any outputs, because it seems to fluctuate on board start-up - it does *something* on that pin, and I didn't care enough to find out *what* (might have something to do with serial, YMMV).
 Don't use it if you don't want spurious activations on ESP boot.